mlncn/mlncn.github.com/_drafts/2012-xx-xx-origins-of-activore.md

 I cannot claim a scrap of credit for the initial idea of Activore— yet i am in the middle of bringing it into the world.

-It's all in who you know— in this case, two of my co-founders.
+Like so many things, it's all in who you know— in this case, two of my co-founders.

 The most important thing i did for Activore was bring Wes and Brian together.